SNC Spotlight

 Spotlight Soundbite: Maintaining Your Competitive Edge During Auto Industry Inflation

-Consumers Are Facing Post-Pandemic Financial Stress
+Consumers Are Facing Financial Stress and Uncertainty

 In addition, consumer debt-to-income ratio is expected to increase.
 As borrowers continue to take out large auto loans, particularly on used cars, they will be stuck with these loans even if the value of the item purchased decreases long-term — potentially putting borrowers upside down on their loans, with a vehicle worth considerably less than what they still owe in the future.